 - Self-Reflective Teaching Statement for Annual Merit Review- University of Colorado Boulder

 - The Teaching Self-Reflection Tool and Skills Checklist

 - With the goal to document the efforts instructors have made this fall semester to address our unique teaching situation, the Teaching Academy and TLPDC are recommending self-reflection using already available areas in Digital Measures that can be found here.

 - A self-reflection tool created by Dr. Jason Headrick, Assistant Professor , Agricultural Education & Communications, Texas Tech University.

 Peer teaching observation is when a colleague observes your teaching efforts.
 This colleague may be in your discipline area or it may be someone outside your expertise area.
 The observation should be conducted with the mindset of identifying both areas of teaching prowess and areas of improvement.
 Find out more information here.

-Resources from the 2021 Advancing Teaching and Learning Conference
+Resources and recorded sessions from the 2021 Advancing Teaching & Learning Conference (ATLC).